Public Horseback Riding FAQ

 I love being around horses, how can I volunteer to work at the barn?

 While the previous operators of the facility appeared to allow this practice before we took over in September of 2019, we are unable to allow volunteers or “trade” work for lessons etc with those who perform essential functions for the following reasons:

-- The nature of volunteers means there would be no obligation and we must ensure many tasks related to the care of horses are performed with absolute consistency.
+- The nature of volunteers means there would be no obligation, and since we must ensure many tasks related to the care of horses are performed with absolute consistency, this is not feasible.

-- This would also mean inconsistency for our actual employees who perform this work and be unfair to them, as well as impact our ability to keep quality employees.
+- This would also mean inconsistency for our actual employees who perform this work and would be unfair to them, as well as impact our ability to keep quality employees.

 - Since the business receives a material benefit from the work, it’s actually not legal to have (unpaid) volunteers under Federal FLSA and Oregon BOLI laws.
 This is only possible at the rescue and other organizations that are legally non-profits.

 - The liability related to our worker’s compensation and business insurance.

-We realize that many boarding barns engage in such practices, but make no mistake that it is still no legal to do so.
+We realize that many boarding barns engage in such practices, but make no mistake that it is still not legal to do so.
 This is a change from the past history of this facility and we apologize for the inconvenience.
-If you’re interested in applying for part-time employment with us please email firstname.lastname@example.org
+If you’re interested in applying for part or full-time employment with us, please email email@example.com